link1905/system-design-101/content/docs/data-persistence/event-streaming-platform/_index.md

 t1.p2 -> c.cg3.c2
 ```

-Partition replicas serve solely for backup and recovery purposes.
-Consumers must always read from the primary broker.
+Partition replicas serve solely for backup and recovery purposes, consumers must always read from the primary broker.
 Unlike traditional databases, where read operations do not alter the state of the system,
 in {{< term esp >}}, consumption is [non-idempotent]({{< ref "api-design#request-idempotency" >}}) because each read updates the consumer’s offset.